 Investing in therapy is an investment in yourself.
 We have options to make your investment work for you.

-Please contact us directly to review your specific plan and determine if we are able to provide in-network services.
-“In-network” means that we are contracted providers for these insurance plans and can accept payments from these insurance panels.
+First, please contact us directly to review your specific plan and determine if we are able to provide in-network services.
+Importantly, “In-network” means that we are contracted providers for these insurance plans and can accept payments from these panels.
 Please note that most insurances do not credential us as a group but as individuals.
 This means that not all of our providers are in-network with the same insurance panels.
 In addition, not all insurance plans cover mental and behavioral health.

 We are considered “out-of-network” providers for some insurance plans.
 In these cases, it is an option to pay for your sessions and we will provide you a superbill that you can submit to your insurance for reimbursement.
-We are happy to offer you a guide to determine your out of network mental health benefits.
+To sum up this confusing information, we are happy to offer you a guide to determine your out of network mental health benefits.

-Private pay with RAFT therapists ranges from $50 – $250/ clinical hour.
+Subsequently, private pay options with RAFT therapists ranges from $75 – $250/ clinical hour.
 This includes our limited sliding scale options, and our extended EMDR sessions.

 We accept payments through our HIPAA secure EHR with a debit card or credit card.
 All major cards are accepted including cards linked to HSA accounts.